boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    DNS server (referred to as ADN in {{?I-D.ietf-add-dnr}}).

    If the special use domain name "resolver.arpa" defined in
-   {{?I-D.ietf-add-ddr}} is used to discover the Encrypted DNS server, the client can retrieve the resolver information using the RESINFO RR type and QNAME of the designated resolver.
+   {{?I-D.ietf-add-ddr}} is used to discover the encrypted DNS server, the client can retrieve the resolver information using the RESINFO RR type and QNAME of the designated resolver.